mattmcspirit/hybridworkshop/steps/4_DeployAKSHCI.md

-Deploy your AKS-HCI infrastructure with Windows Admin Center
+Deploy your AKS-HCI infrastructure
 ==============
 Overview
 -----------
-With your Azure Stack HCI 20H2 cluster up and running, it's now time to deploy AKS on Azure Stack HCI.
-You'll first deploy the AKS on Azure Stack HCI management cluster onto your Azure Stack HCI 20H2 cluster, and then deploy a target cluster, onto which you can test deployment of a workload.
+It's now time to deploy AKS on Azure Stack HCI.
+You'll first deploy the AKS on Azure Stack HCI management cluster, and then deploy a target cluster, onto which you can test deployment of a workload.

 Contents
 -----------